MohammadJasem/ShoparizeTask/README.md

 You can enter the project using this url "http://localhost/ShoparizeTask/api/"

-To use sum api in the right way you have to use this url "http://localhost/ShoparizeTask/api/sum"
+To use sum API in the right way you have to use this url "http://localhost/ShoparizeTask/api/sum"

 It must be post request.
 Body parameters must be the following